sunst0rm/Tryhackme/Chocolate Factory/choco.md

 ```

 Open ports are:
-- FTP 21 with already visible file there
+-FTP 21 with already visible file there
 -22
 -80
 -100,106,109,111,113,119,125